-The associate is held by Pelsart Kasongan Pty Ltd, a 100% subsidiary of Pelsart Resources N. L. This associate holds a Contract of Work for mineral exploration.
+The investment in associate, PT Kasongan Bumi Kencana, was held by Pelsart Kasongan Pty Ltd, a 100% subsidiary of Pelsart Resources N. L. This associate holds a Contract of Work for mineral exploration.

 On 28 December 2020, Pelsart Kasongan Pty Ltd entered into a sale and purchase agreement with PT Kreasi Cemerlang Lestari to sell 7,200,000 shares, equivalent to 36% of total shares, in PT Kasongan Bumi Kencana to PT Kreasi Cemerlang Lestari for a consideration of US\$14,400,000 (\$18,992,350).
 A loss on disposal of \$820,625 was recognised upon the disposal of shares.